-Air conditioners are usually placed on concrete pads.
+Air conditioners are typically installed on concrete pads.
 Over time, the pad could crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s review some of the issues that can happen and how to fix an air conditioner that isn’t level.
+This can cause breakdowns and even premature failure.
+Let’s discuss some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor